 Q: What tools help?

+Want to go the manual savings route?
 The Anti-Budget philosophy requires “pulling your savings off the top,” so I’d recommend auto-transferring part of your paycheck into a savings account or a different bank account every payday.

 If you’re a dual-income couple, you can mentally earmark one person’s income for “spending” and the other person’s income for “saving.”
 If that’s too extreme, earmark every-other-paycheck from one person’s income as savings; then start increasing in one percent increments.